 Depending on the amount of competition each of these job roles have in the geographical location of your choice, the criteria for getting hired and the skills you need to acquire keep changing, and thus it is always a good measure to assess the demands of the employer before you proceed.

 If you are looking for a career choice that embraces ambitious professionals like you and offers a lifestyle that is competitive, then both these career choices will be well suited for you.
 Along with this, both these career options offer high pay and other perks across the board, and thus you can be sure to get properly reimbursed for your job.

 The choice between choosing either options comes down to you.
-If you fancy only financial data, choose to become a financial analyst, or if you want to work with a variety of data sets, choose the other.
+If you fancy only financial data, choose online Finance course or if you want to work with a variety of data sets, choose the other.